shivannis/xandr-docs-public/xandr-docs/ja-jp/video-creatives.md

 ---
-title: Microsoft Invest - Video Creatives
+title: Microsoft Invest - Video Creatives (JP)
 description: You can host or traffic video creatives through third-party ad servers.
 Video creatives have higher conversion rates and can be configured in various ways. ms.date: 10/28/2023
 ---

-# Microsoft Invest - Video creatives
+# Microsoft Invest - Video creatives (JP)

 You can host video creatives with Microsoft Advertising or traffic them through third-party ad servers.
 Non-linear creatives, such as a non-video overlay creative that is served on top of the player, are not supported.